- Diabetes Home

 - In 2020, only 8.7% percent of adults in Minnesota said their health care team told them they had prediabetes.2 Most Minnesotans with prediabetes do not know they have it.

 - People with prediabetes are at higher risk of developing type 2 diabetes, heart disease and stroke.3

 - Older adults: Prediabetes is more common among older adults.
 Around 25 percent of 18 to 44 year-olds have prediabetes.
 This nearly doubles for adults 45 and older.1

-- Overweight or obese adults: Nearly two out of three adults in Minnesota were overweight or obese in 2017.2 People who are overweight or obese are more likely to have prediabetes than people who are normal weight.
+- Overweight or obese adults: Two out of three adults in Minnesota were overweight or obese in 2020.2 People who are overweight or obese are more likely to have prediabetes than people who are normal weight.

-- Adults who get little physical activity: In 2017, around 1 in 4 adult Minnesotans said they did not participate in any physical activity in the last month.2 Physical activity is associated with maintaining a healthy weight and lowering risk of prediabetes and type 2 diabetes.
+- Adults who get little physical activity: In 2019, only 25.5% of Minnesota adults regularly got all recommended physical activity, which includes muscle strengthening and aerobic activity.2 Physical activity is associated with maintaining a healthy weight and lowering risk of prediabetes and type 2 diabetes.